Environments

 portion of your builds.
 There are predefined environment variables that are available for every build in Appflow.

-With custom environments, it's easy to create and manage custom sets of key/value pairs to further customize builds on Ionic Appflow.
+With custom environments, it's easy to create and manage custom sets of key/value pairs to further customize builds in Appflow.
 Common use cases include customizing your build process in order to build staging & QA versions of your app that connect to different APIs or to build different white labeled versions of your application.

 To get started with custom environments, navigate in the sidebar to